rahit/fastsemsim/fastsemsim/documentation/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example the human Gene Ontology annotation corpus for Uniprot Proteins embedded in FastSemSim is loaded.
 The quick example loads the Annotation Corpus in one simple line.
 The more complete example explores some of the parameters that can be used.
 Note that in any case an ontology has to be already loaded.

 Please refer to the FastSemSim API section for a detailed description of the function to load acs.

+The complete example code is available in the file fastsemsim/examples/load_go_annotation_corpus.py within the source tarball of FastSemSim.

 The quick way
 -------------------------